losandes/heinz-95729-project/api/README.md

 The products folder contains:
 - Index module: re-export the product subsets.
-- Three modules: product, controller, repository, and <span style='color:blue'>productRepo test </span>.
+- Four modules: product, controller, repository, and <span style='color:blue'>productRepo test </span>.
 - Actions: serve as the intermedia for the controller and repository.
   - getProduct
   - searchProducts